We're seeking a new head of delivery - digital and transformation to lead and implement digital and transformation strategies across the council.

-North Yorkshire is a thriving county which adapts to a changing world and remains a special place to live and work.
+North Yorkshire is a thriving county that adapts to a changing world and remains a special place to live and work.

-North Yorkshire natural beauty is captured in its three areas of Outstanding Natural Parks, National Nature Reserves, stunning coastlines, scenic rural villages, vibrant cities and market towns.
-North Yorkshire really is a beautiful, thriving and special place to live and work, rich in heritage and culture.
+North Yorkshire's natural beauty is captured in its three areas of Outstanding Natural Parks, National Nature Reserves, stunning coastlines, scenic rural villages, vibrant cities and market towns.
+North Yorkshire is a beautiful, thriving and special place to live and work, rich in heritage and culture.

 Figures released by the Office for National Statistics (ONS) March 2019 bulletin positions North Yorkshire as the safest place in England with extremely low crime rates.

-In addition the county benefits from excellent road and rail links, with easy access via the east coast mainline, the A1(M) and A19.
-Leeds, York, Newcastle, Durham and Teesside are all easily commutable, and London/ Edinburgh just two hours away by train.
+In addition, the county benefits from excellent road and rail links, with easy access via the east coast mainline, the A1(M) and A19.
+Leeds, York, Newcastle, Durham and Teesside are all easily commutable, and London/ Edinburgh is just two hours away by train.